spryker/spryker-app-payment/README.md

 ## Configure the MessageBroker

-Add this to your project configuration:
+Add this to your app configuration:

 ```
 $config[MessageBrokerConstants::MESSAGE_TO_CHANNEL_MAP] =